With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 We will first install WordPress and set up the blog, install FishPig, and then adjust the blog’s settings according to the Magento store.

 The first step is to install and download WordPress.
-It is recommended to do this manually; however, you can also go for the one-click deployment through Devrims.
+You should do this manually; however, you can also go for the one-click deployment through Devrims.

 Follow these steps for installing WordPress: